sooom1627/awsAndT3StackApps/README.md

 ## 3. ORM Setup

+- [x] Install Drizzle ORM and its dependencies
+- [ ] Create a database connection file using Drizzle ORM
+- [ ] Configure environment variables for database connection
-- [ ] Install and configure Drizzle ORM
+- [ ] Test the connection to AWS RDS PostgreSQL using Drizzle ORM
-- [ ] Define database schema
+- [ ] Define database schema using Drizzle's schema definition syntax
+- [ ] Generate migration files based on the schema
-- [ ] Generate and run migrations
+- [ ] Run migrations to create tables in the AWS RDS PostgreSQL database

 ## 4. Authentication Setup